Chameleons: Profile and Information

 Submissive male chameleons often display gray or brown skin.
 Female chameleons then choose male suitors that appear most attractive.
 Female chameleons can also use their color to indicate that they are pregnant.

-A recent study has shown that chameleons are able to rapidly change colors by adjusting specific cells, -known as iridophore cells,- in each layer.
+A recent study has shown that chameleons can rapidly change colors by adjusting specific cells -known as iridophore cells- in each layer.
 By exciting or relaxing their skin, chameleons can change the arrangement of upper cell structures, which causes a change in skin color.

 Habitat